 5. Kombucha

 Kombucha, much like flavored sparkling water, has seen its stock soar in recent years.
-While its bold flavor can take some getting used to, there’s typically little to no added sugar.
+While its bold flavor can take some getting used to, you can typically find different flavors and low-sugar options to choose from.
 It also has the added benefit of probiotics and antioxidants which are known to promote gut health.
-Now widely available everywhere from health stores to grocery stores and even on tap at some cafes, it’s worth trying this fizzy fermentation to see if it’s the Prince Charming of your soda replacement quest.
+Now widely available everywhere from health stores to grocery stores and even on tap at some cafes, it’s worth trying this fizzy fermentation to see if it could be one of your favorite soda substitutes.

 6. Sparkling water with a splash of juice